-The IS-MiHealth tool is low cost to run (estimated around 10000€ including its maintenance for 5 years in one EPR system), but further cost effectiveness and cost analysis are now warranted and will be a focus of the next stage of this research.
-Studies demonstrating the cost effectiveness of targeting migrant population in screening programmes at primary care have been performed for single diseases, including TB,22 HIV,13 viral hepatitis,21 strongyloidiasis19 and Chagas disease.18 However, there is a lack of data on cost effectiveness of multiple infections.
+The IS-MiHealth tool is low cost to run (estimated around 10,000€ including its maintenance for 5 years in one EPR system) but further costeffectiveness and cost-analysis are now warranted and will be a focus of the next stage of this research.
+Studies demonstrating the costeffectiveness of targeting migrant population in screening programmes at primary care, have been performed for single diseases, including TB, HIV, 15 viral hepatitis, 44 strongyloidiasis 45 and Chagas disease.
+20 However, there is a lack of data on cost-effectiveness of multiple infections.
 Preliminary results of the qualitative assessment of IS-MiHealth show that the prompts helped the general practitioners to perform screening, especially in imported diseases that are unfamiliar to health professionals, highlighting the importance of continuous training in primary care.
 Further comprehensive and robust methodological feasibility studies should properly explore behavioural patterns in primary care doctors to improve the intervention's effectiveness.
 In addition, IS-MiHealth should be tested and assessed its feasibility in other European regions, what implies its integration in other EPR systems to assess the external validity of the results.
-Furthermore, other conditions that highly affect migrants, such as latent TB, vaccination uptake, female genital mutilation or mental health among others, could also be included into the screening recommendations.
-Finally, the findings from this study could be used to advocate for the integration of the screening programme into the national health systems of other countries that experience high migration influxes.
+Furthermore, other conditions that highly affects migrants, such as latent TB, vaccination uptake, female genital mutilation, or mental health among others, could also be included into the screening recommendations.
+Finally, the findings from this study could be used to advocate for the integration of the screening program into the national health systems of other countries that experience high migration influxes.
 Although we could not analyse data on treatments and follow-up, since these objectives were beyond our study, we guaranteed the access to the whole care pathway to all individuals that were tested in our study; and this is an essential component that should be considered when implementing this kind of programmes.